tango-controls/rfc/2/README.md

 ### Goals

 The Tango Device represents the fundamental interface for all TANGO objects.
 Directly inspired from the object oriented programming a Device object has data and actions.
-It allows users of the Tango Controls system to access (read and/or write) information (data) stored in or processed by hardware or virtual devices and call actions which may influence hardware state and behaviour.
+It allows users of the Tango Controls System to access (read and/or write) information (data) stored in or processed by hardware or virtual devices and call actions which may influence hardware state and behaviour.
 Typically, access to data is provided via Device's Attributes and Pipes and actions are initiated by calling Device's Commands.